Dolphins have the scientific class of Mammalia, which specifies that they are mammals. Dolphins are the marine mammal family with the most species.

 Dolphins remain conscious even when sleeping because their breathing is not automatic the way humans are, so if they slept in an unconscious state, they would be unable to breathe.

-Dolphins sleep either motionless at the water’s surface or swimming very slowly near the surface of the water.
+Dolphins sleep either motionless at the water’s surface or swim very slowly near the water’s surface.

 Do Dolphins have similarities to Land Mammals?

-Cetaceans (dolphins, porpoises, and whales) closest relative is a hippopotamus, a semi-aquatic mammal.
+The closest relative to dolphins, porpoises, and whales is the hippopotamus, a semi-aquatic mammal.

 Dolphins have similarities to land mammals in the basic sense that they all share the characteristics of mammals, breathing air, being warm-blooded, and so on.